France scrambles to repatriate citizens as Morocco stops flights over coronavirus

 French television stations and social media showed hundreds of people at Marrakesh airport with no flights available and nowhere to go.
 "To our compatriots stranded in Morocco: new flights are being organised to allow you to return to France.
 I am asking the Moroccan authorities to ensure that everything necessary is done as soon as possible," President Emmanuel Macron said on Twitter.

 Videos recorded on Saturday at Marrakesh airport showed dozens of stranded passengers, some chanting "Macron, a plane!"
-France's ambassador to Morocco, Helene Le Gal, said on Twitter that the embassy had received some 5,000 calls in the last 24 hours.
+Le Gal said the embassy had received some 6,000 calls in the last 24 hours and said that the government was trying to find alternative routes to get people out of Morocco and accommodation for those with nowhere to stay.

-The French embassy in Rabat declined to comment, but Foreign Minister Jean-Yves Le Drian said he had spoken to his counterpart and hoped that flights would be arranged soon.
+Foreign Minister Jean-Yves Le Drian said he had spoken to his counterpart and hoped that flights would also be arranged soon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)